 Edward Elric couldn't walk past a knife rack without his shirt shredding itself to pieces to reveal his arm.
 Or his arm and torso.

-Never mind Ed, Sergeant-Major Armstrong parodies this trope to hilarious effect.
+Never mind Ed, Major Armstrong parodies this trope to hilarious effect.
 He will rip off his shirt at the drop of a hat — in order to show determination, moral conviction, or even sympathy and sadness.
 It seems to be how he deals with almost any situation.
 He even uses it when deciding his friendship with Sig Curtis.
 One scene in the 2003 anime version had him punch an incoming stone fist so hard that his shirt explodes, revealing his almost hilariously buff figure.

 "♥♥♥ THIS SHIRT-RIPPING TECHNIQUE HAS BEEN PASSED DOWN THROUGH THE ARMSTRONG FAMILY FOR GENERATIONS! ♥♥♥"